dear Advisor: What metrics should i be thinking about?

 Show us where we're doing well and where we need to improve

 What are the top challenges you've seen startups experience related to metrics in the first year?

 Not tracking any metrics :)

-If tracking metrics, focusing on positive metrics (such as sales) -- and not tracking (what I call) negative metrics, that captures quality/efficiency -- and shows you where you need to improve.
+If tracking metrics, focusing on vanity metrics or positive metrics (such as sales) only -- and not tracking (what I call) negative metrics, that captures quality/efficiency -- and shows you where you need to improve.

 Some examples of negative metrics:

 on-boarding time from app download to first action